Academic Affairs FAQs

 The School of Business, School of Education and Human Services, School of Arts and Sciences and School of Nursing and Health Sciences will each have a meeting.

 Health and safety are of primary importance.
 Once the fall program is firmly established, based on the guidance from NYS and CDC, a student should contact their advisor or individual professor to discuss any accommodations that they may require.

 Our academic year is expected to run as planned.
-If a student opts not to attend in the fall they can contact Molloy College in order to file for a leave of absence
+If a student opts not to attend in the fall they can contact Molloy University in order to file for a leave of absence

 We are exploring the possibility of courses with both a remote and face-to-face experience.